Edward-Sadoon/Edward-Sadoon/README.md

 I'm a Husband, Father, and Data Engineer!

 - 🔭 I’m currently working on data engineering projects
-- ⚡ Fun fact: The first program I wrote wasn't "Hello, World!"😂
+- ⚡ Fun fact: The first program I wrote was "Hello, World!"😂

 <br />